Masking optional Canva template

 Public Health Coordination

-The NWESD School Public Health Coordinator works in partnership with the Washington State Department of Health (DOH), the Office of the Superintendent of Public Instruction (OSPI), and the Association of Educational Service Districts (AESD) to provide regional support to school districts in the NWESD region to support and inform statewide and regional prevention, preparedness, response, and recovering initiatives for COVID-19 and other emerging infections and conditions of public health significance.
-The School Public Health Coordinator works closely with the School Nurse Corps, Prevention and Intervention Services Programs, and Local Health Jurisdictions.
+The NWESD School Public Health Coordinator collaborates with the Washington State Department of Health (DOH), the Office of the Superintendent of Public Instruction (OSPI), and the Association of Educational Service Districts (AESD).
+This partnership aims to provide regional support to school districts in the NWESD area, focusing on statewide and regional initiatives for the prevention, preparedness, response, and recovery related to COVID-19 and other significant public health issues.
+The Coordinator works closely with the School Nurse Corps, Prevention and Intervention Services Programs and local health jurisdictions.